shopware5/devdocs/source/enterprise/tech-guide/installation-guide.md

 - The must meet the requirements of any Shopware version you wish to install on them
 - `tar`
 - `python-mysqldb`
-- A user `edb-deploy` must exist with `edb-deploy` as password (this will be changed before the initial stable release).
+- A system user `edb-deploy` must exist with `edb-deploy` as password (this will be changed before the initial stable release).
 It must have permissions to read and write to your configured web server folder.
+- A MySQL user `edb-deploy` must exist with `edb-deploy` as password (this will be changed before the initial stable release).
+It must have permissions to create new databases.
 - `acl` installed and enabled for the mount point in which your Shopware instances will be installed
 - `/tmp` folder access
 - Each Shopware host machine must be present in the EDB host's `known_hosts` file of the user that runs the worker tasks